What makes Vietnamese coffee so special and why is it so different from the coffee you’re used to? Here are the biggest reasons why it’s different.

 The most obvious and visible difference is the brewing method of the two types.

-While both brewing methods are using gravity to let the water make its way through the coffee and filter, that’s about where the differences stop.
+While both brewing methods use gravity to let the water make its way through the coffee and filter, that’s about where the differences stop.

 One uses a paper filter while the other uses a metal filter.
 That doesn’t seem like a huge difference but it has a bigger impact than you might think.